wavefrontHQ/docs/pages/doc/ts_taggify.md

 * Identifies `source` as the type of metadata to extract the `<versionKey>` from.
 * Adds a synthetic point tag called `version`.
 * Matches `<versionKey>` as the 3rd capture group in the source name (between the last hyphen and the end of the name).
-* Uses the 3rd capture group to specify the value of the new `vesion` point tag.
+* Uses the 3rd capture group to specify the value of the new `version` point tag.

 ```
 taggify(ts("performance.*.tracker"), source, version,  "^(.*)-(.*)-(.*)$", "$3")